gvnlm/tetromino-astar/README.md

 Additionally, each `Grid` stores `m_placeables`—a bit grid that represents positions adjacent to any visited position—used as part of generating successor states.

 ## Generating successor states
+Generating the successor states of a given state involves identifying all possible valid placements of a tetromino.
+A tetromino placement is valid so long as it does not overlap obstacles or already visited positons, and is adjacent to any visited position.

+#### Algorithm
+For each position `p` adjacent to any visited position (as tracked by `m_placeables`), starting from `p`, perform depth-limited search with revisited-state checking to identify all valid placements of 4 connected tiles (i.e., a tetromino).
+By starting the search from `p`, we ensure that the tetromino placements indentified are adjacent to a visited position.

 ## Heuristic